 Bhangra is one of the folk dances of India famous in all parts of India and even abroad.
-The dance has originated from the state of Punjab.
-It is a lively performance executed with melodious and rhythmic beats of music.
+The dance originated in the state of Punjab.
+It is a lively performance executed with melodious and rhythmic beats music.
 The unique feature of the dance is the smile prevailing around the dancers as they move around in delight.

 The dancers wear colorful dhotis and kurtas with turbans or headgears.
 The main purpose of Bhangra is to celebrate the harvesting season in Punjab.
 Nowadays the dance is performed on special occasions, wedding ceremonies, and religious festivals too.

 Ghoomar is one of the elegant folk dances of India, predominantly performed by the women folk of Rajasthan.
-The performers dance on the melodious folk songs sung by the men and women singers at the beats of the traditional musical instruments.
+The performers dance to the melodious folk songs sung by the men and women singers to the beats of the traditional musical instruments.
 The women dancers revolve in circular motions in a group with a vigorous pace.

 Chhau is one of the ancient folk dances of India.
-It is common in the tribal villages of West Bengal, Odisha, and Jharkhand.
+It is common in the tribal villages of west bengal, Odisha, and Jharkhand.
 The dance is marked with martial arts and acrobatic moves.
-The dancers are the menfolk disguised to act both the male and female characters.
+The dancers are the menfolk disguised to act as both the male and female characters.
 It is thrilling to watch the flexibility of the dancers as they perform their skills.

 The unique feature of the dance form is the dresses worn by them.
 It consists of a heavy mask along with elaborate colorful clothing.
-Many acts from the Hindu epics, tales of Gods and Goddesses are enacted by the performers.
-The dance connects the people with the social and economic situations of the ancient times as well as the religious sentiments.
+Many acts from the Hindu epics, and tales of Gods, and Goddesses are enacted by the performers.
+The dance connects the people with the social and economic situations of ancient times as well as the religious sentiments.

 A travel enthusiast craving to explore the exotic destinations in the world, deciphering the mysteries and the thrill concealed in them.